mattyoung101/tamara/papers/thesis/pages/chapters/results.typ

     caption: [ Multi-TMR vs. regular TMR for mux_1bit, unprotected voter ] ) <fig:muxltiunprot>

-Whilst there is some notable improvement, it is definitely not significant enough to sacrifice the considerable increase in area caused by triplicated voters.
-The exact reason _why_ triplicating the voters doesn't improve reliability is probably an artefact of the test situation.
-As in many other tests, the test circuits are too simple (in this case, a single 1-bit multiplexer), and the voter ends up taking significantly more area than the circuit itself.
-This is covered in @sec:analysis.
+Whilst there is a modest improvement, it is definitely not significant enough to sacrifice the considerable increase in area caused by triplicated voters.
+The exact reason _why_ triplicating the voters doesn't improve reliability is likely due to the fact that there is still a substantial increase in vulnerable voter area, compared to area occupied by the triplicated circuit elements.
+This still means that the voter, not the circuit, is more likely to be the target of injected faults.

 === Unmitigated circuits
 To compare against a baseline, @fig:allunmitigatedcomb shows the results of fault injection on all